sakurity/securelogin/README.md

 ### macOS

-Chrome, Firefox: seamless experience.
+Chrome, Firefox: great.
 In Full Screen mode it's possible to focus back using alert() in Chrome (in Firefox alert does not focus)

-Safari: localStorage of /s proxy cannot detect users with native app (because of default privacy settings to drop 3rd party trackers).
-That's why we ask user to confirm(do you have app) everytime.
-Also no way to avoid 'Do you want to allow this page to open “SecureLogin.app”?' dialog every time.
+Safari: OK.
+No way to avoid 'Do you want to allow this page to open “SecureLogin.app”?' dialog every time.
+3 clicks required.
+Requires extra HTTP server for proxy page.

 TorBrowser: `SecurityError: The operation is insecure` when trying to open `securelogin://`